nickmontfort/curveship-js/doc/tutorial.md

 Also, change the title to reflect the story name.<br>
 `<title>Red Carpet</title>`

-Save and close the html file.
+Save and close the redcarpet.html file.

 ## Edit the curveship descriptor file with your story elements.
 Open redcarpet.js and change the descriptive fields within the quote marks.